abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 ==author==
  Andrew Barr
 ==description==
- This post describes setting up a Digital Ocean dropletusing Nginx and LetsEncrypt and preparing it to host a Phoenix Application.
+ This post describes setting up a Digital Ocean Dropletusing Nginx and LetsEncrypt and preparing it to host a Phoenix Application.
 ==tags==
  elixir
 ==body==